sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ### Check group access

 At your backend you can also check if a user got access to a group.
-Use this endpoint: `https://api.sentc.com/api/v1/group/<group_id>/light` with a GET request.
+Use this endpoint: `https://api.sentc.com/api/v1/group/<group_id>/light` with a GET request and the users jwt.

 The response is either an error with status code 310 or a JSON object: